dkochmanski/charming-clim/doc/grafts.md

     ![plotter](plotter-wrong-sbs.png)

 * Correct transformation involves reverting Y axis and translating objects by the screen height.
+See correct transformation (on 80DPI and on MDPI plotter).

     ![plotter](plotter.png)

-* And just for completness I'll include screen of higher quality plotter with graphics orientation:

     ![HQ plotter](hq-plotter.png)

 [^7]: Ideal border is composed of lines which are 1-dimensional objects which